 Making time: 10 mins | Difficulty: Beginners | Language: Urdu/Hindi

-- Black Pepper (Kali Mirch): Almost 1 tbsp pepper corns will be used.
+- Black Pepper (Kali Mirch): Almost 1 tablespoon pepper corns will be used.

 - Star Anise (Badyan Ka Phool) - 1 flower: It has unique aroma and taste.